kmark1625/rails-restaurants/README.md

 rails s
 ```

-RSpec was used for testing.
+RSpec, Capybara and FactoryGirl was used for testing.
 To run the tests, run the following command:
 ```
 rake spec
 ```